-These guidelines provide information on City preferences for pole selection for small cell facilities, as well as the information the City needs to permit installation of small cell facilities in less-preferred areas.
-The City recommends that wireless carriers make every attempt to avoid pole locations that are less preferred, or in locations where they would have visual impacts of significance, such as in areas where views to public art works would be obstructed.
+These guidelines also do not address pole selection.
+However, tThese guidelines provide information on City preferences for pole selection for small cell facilities, as well as the information the City needs to permit installation of small cell facilities in less-preferred areas.
+The City recommends that wireless carriers make every attempt to avoid pole locations that are less preferred, where equipment would be in front of architecturally significant features, or in locations where they would have visual impacts of significance, such as in areas where views to public art works would be obstructed.

-The City prefers installation of small cell facilities on City owned streetlights, due to the improved aesthetic qualities of these facilities.
-Wireless providers should work with the City to establish an agreement for the use of City owned streetlights.
+Wireless providers should be made aware of the The City prefers's preference for installation of small cell facilities on City owned street-lights, due to the improved aesthetic qualities of these facilities.
+Wireless providers should work with the City to establish an agreement for the use of City owned street-lights.